- UL 4600 web site

 computers, software robustness, embedded networking, dependable embedded computer systems, and autonomous vehicle safety.
 My current research interests critical systems, embedded control networks, distributed embedded systems, secure embedded systems, and embedded systems education.
-I'm a senior member of a member of IFIP WG 10.4 on
+I'm also co-founder of a member of IFIP WG 10.4 on